Transforming Cities Fund

 Working collaboratively with Nottingham City Council, Nottinghamshire County Council will be supporting the delivery of a number of schemes that were submitted in the TCF bid and are located on the County Council’s road network.

-Widening works will be undertaken to the existing shared use cycle and footway between Mile End Road and Private Road Number 1 to improve the current facilities along the A612.
+Widening works will be undertaken to the existing shared use footway between Mile End Road and Private Road Number 1 to improve the current facilities along the A612.

-The proposed scheme enhances the existing cycle route along the A612 and forms the first phase of long-term aspirations to improve cycle facilities between Nottingham and the east of the city.
+The proposed scheme enhances the existing pedestrian and cycle route along the A612 and forms the first phase of long-term aspirations to improve pedestrian and cycle facilities between Nottingham and the east of the city.

 What’s next?